 For me, I do some of both.
 If I need to refer, for instance, to Sanday and Headlam’s commentary on Romans in the ICC, I’ll pull that up in a PDF.

-But a few years back, Logos pushed the Ante-Nicene and Nicene and Post-Nicene Fathers series into a base package with a price that made sense for me.
+But a few years back, Logos pushed the Ante-Nicene and Nicene and Post-Nicene Fathers series into a library with a price that made sense for me.
 I jumped at the chance to get those texts in Logos.

 I also have those volumes in print and many of them in PDFs.
 But it’s hugely helpful to be able to search across those series in seconds and pull together information that it used to take me hours to collate from the print volumes.